Echocardiograms at Seattle Children's

 Telemedicine saves patients the expense and time of travel and can be of great value for urgent newborn evaluations.

 Newborns with a suspected heart condition in Kennewick, for example, no longer need to be transported hundreds of miles away for a cardiac diagnosis.
-A child in Wenatchee with a heart murmur detected in a sports physical doesn't have to wait for his echocardiogram to be mailed to Seattle, or for a cardiologist's next regional visit.
+A child in Wenatchee with a heart murmur detected in a sports physical doesn't have to wait for their echocardiogram to be mailed to Seattle, or for a cardiologist's next regional visit.

 Seattle Children's Heart Center performs interpretations of over 1,400 echocardiograms per year by telemedicine throughout Washington state.